 If the system does not seem to operate as intended, please take your time and review the various sections in this manual.
 Some settings need the front panel buttons to be activated, whilst others can be inhibited for specific devices.
 The basic functionality of the panel is readily available and the fire alarm system will be operational just by supplying it with electrical power.
 Exercising cause and effect capability is what this section is all about.
-The best way to become familiar with all the programming facilities of this panel will be a hands-on approach, aided closely by this manual.
+The best way to become familiar with all the programming facilities of this panel will be a hands-on approach, by creating a step-by-step configuration.